Docs

 SpectrumWaveOscilloscope composite waveform

-3D Wireframe Types (5)
+3D wireframe types (5)

 Cube, Pyramid, Octahedron, Sphere, Cylinder.
 All support RotationX/Y/Z and Subdivisions (sphere/cylinder mesh density).
 Add RotateX, RotateY, or Tumble effects to animate.

-Preset Library
+Preset library

 Click the Shape Catalog button in the toolbar to browse 66+ presets across 9 categories: Shapes, Beam Show, Spectrum, 3D, Lissajous, Rose, Spirograph, Harmonograph, and Cycloid.
 Click a preset to add it to the canvas.